 The investments included under #2 Not sustainable were primarily cash and cash equivalents used for liquidity purposes.
 This has been classified as Financial and Insurance Sector.
-As such, these investments did not affect the promoted environmental and/or social characteristics of the Fund.
+As such, these investments did not affect the attainment of the sustainable investment objective of the Fund.
 The assessment of counterparties and issuers for cash management (including cash and cash equivalents) focused on creditworthiness of these parties, which can be impacted by sustainability risks.